emlynoregan/cloudpickle/README.md

+**note** As far as I'm aware, cloudpickle now does everything that yccloudpickle can do (and then some; the codebase has moved on).
+I personally don't use yccloudpickle any more, I use cloudpickle everywhere.
+I'm leaving this here for anyone who's interested in the technique involved, but I recommend using cloudpickle for anything real. - Emlyn O'Regan

 # yccloudpickle
 This repo is a fork of cloudpickle.
 It adds the Y-Combinator based technique for modifying recursive inner functions to make them serializable, detailed in these articles: